edinburgh-napier/SET09102/notes/unit1_code_quality/code_smells.md

 **After Refactoring**

-To resolve Shotgun Surgery, we can centralize the discount logic into a single class, creating a cohesive and reusable solution.
+To resolve Shotgun Surgery, we can centralise the discount logic into a single class, creating a cohesive and reusable solution.
 Instead of spreading the logic across multiple classes, we encapsulate it in a `DiscountService` class.